drakmaniso/old-cozely/README.md

 ## License

 The code is under a simplified BSD license (see LICENSE file).
-When a sub-package is derived from anothe source, the directory contain the appropriate LICENSE file.
+When a sub-package is derived from another source, the directory contain the appropriate LICENSE file.

 ## Credits

-Some implementations of the single-precision math functions are derived from the Go source code.
+Some implementations of the single-precision math functions are derived from the [Go source code](https://github.com/golang/go) (BSD-style license).

 The Perlin and Simplex noise functions are adapted from ["Simplex Noise Demystified"](http://www.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf)